moinayazifar/Getting-and-Cleaning-Data-Project/README.md

 We have used Human Activity Recognition Using Smart phones Data Set provided by UCI Center for Machine Learning and Intelligent Systems.
 The dataset and its description can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+## Prject Contents
+The project includes the following files:
+1- 'README.md' : Explains how all of the scripts work and how they are connected 2- 'CodeBook.md' : Describes the variables, the data, and any transformations or work that is performed to clean up the data.
+3- 'run_analysis.R' : Main Script
+4- 'tiny_dataset.txt' : Results

 ## Project Description